michaelfester/docs/docs/reference/data-sources/bigquery.md

 {% figure src="/docs/reference/integrations/big-query/editing-the-query.png" caption="Editing a query" /%}

-- Make any changes to the query you’d like.
+- Make any changes to the query you'd like.
 - Preview your data, then save it to update your table.

 ## Limitations of BigQuery

-There are some features in Glide that aren’t compatible with a table generated from BigQuery.
+There are some features in Glide that aren't compatible with a table generated from BigQuery.
 Those features are:

 - Row owners
 - Protected columns